flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    If you have this 3rd party addon installed but it is not in use for your flight you may experience degraded performance (FPS) in the simulator.
+    If you have this 3rd party add-on installed, but it is not in use for your flight, you may experience degraded performance (FPS) in the simulator.

     ^^Possible Solution or Workaround^^

-    - Remove the addon from your community folder if it will not be in use for your flight.
+    - Remove the add-on from your community folder if it will not be in use for your flight.

-??? bug "Toolbar Pushback Addon Issues"
+??? bug "Toolbar Pushback Add-on Issues"
-    ### Toolbar Pushback Addon Issues
+    ### Toolbar Pushback Add-on Issues

     !!! tip ""
         *Affected versions: Stable, Development*